1️⃣ Where to test bots

 Note: this testing applies only to Daktela-connected emailbots.

-Emailbots for O365 or Outlook are tested separately in their own environments.
+Emailbots for O365 or Outlook are tested separately in their respective environments. -

 2️⃣ What to test – types of answers